 The following example makes use of wolves rather than werewolves, but these wolves are functionally ‘were’- wolfish:

 “St. Lucy’s Home for Girls Raised by Wolves” by Karen Russell is […] about a pack of wolf-girls sent away to live with nuns so they can transition into normal young women.
 I think Russell uses animals in this story as a symbol for the wildness in young people and how there is an expectation, especially for girls, to abandon rough or wild behaviour as they mature.
 It is about societal pressure, but it is also about the kinship people feel toward animals, and similarly the divide between animal and human that we can never traverse.
 Pulling from this set of examples, what are some of your favourite short stories and in what ways are animals used in them?

 MORE ON WEREWOLVES

 - A Goodreads list of the most popular Werewolf novels recently.
-Maggie Stiefvater’s Shiver series is near the top, and definitely the most popular YA werewolf series.
+Maggie Stiefvater’s Shiver series is near the top, and definitely the most popular young adult werewolf series.
 There is another entire list dedicated to Werewolf Erotica.
 Anyone who has read Nancy Friday’s My Secret Garden may not be surprised at werewolf erotica because dogs make a surprisingly frequent appearance in female sexual fantasy.

 - Review: Werewolves, Wolves and the Gothic from The Dark Arts Journal